 Drinking alcohol can sometimes be a touchy issue between patients and doctors.
-But when it comes to deep vein thrombosis (DVT), often found in the deep veins of the leg, alcohol a topic you should discuss with your doctor.
+But it's a topic you should talk about with yours when you have deep vein thrombosis (DVT).

-The relationship between alcohol and DVT also may depend what -- and how much -- you pour in your glass.
+The relationship between alcohol and DVT may depend on what, and how much, you pour in your glass.

-Why?
-Studies have found that resveratrol, an antioxidant found in the skin of grapes, helps fight blood clots, says Hansen-Krone.
+An antioxidant found in the skin of grapes, resveratrol, helps fight blood clots.

-Liquor: Another study found that compared to nondrinkers, people who drank more than 3 oz.of liquor had a 53% higher risk of DVT.
+Another study found that, compared to non-drinkers, people who drank more than 3 ounces of liquor per week had a 53% higher risk of DVT.

-Why?
-The issue with liquor might be a question of drinking habits.
-Hansen-Krone says that people who reported drinking a lot of liquor also tended to binge drink, which counteracts helpful effects you might get from drinking alcohol in moderation.
+It might be a question of habits.
+People who said they drink a lot of liquor also tended to binge drink, which counteracts any helpful affects you might get from alcohol in moderation.

-Drinking more every once in a while is probably fine when you're on blood thinners -- just be sure to talk to your doctor, Rathbun says.
-If you're a regular drinker, your medication levels may need to be checked more often.
+Having a drink or two every once in a while is probably fine when you're on blood thinners -- just be sure to talk to your doctor.
+If you're a regular drinker, you may need to get your medication levels checked more often.